gerlion/Exponentially-Secure-Cut-and-Choose/README.md

 opam update
 opam install coq-color
 # Coq code
-Running make newProofOfShuffle.vo.vo will prompt Coq to check the proofs
+Running make newProofOfShuffle.vo will prompt Coq to check the proofs
 ### Related Paper
 This code is from "A Novel Proof of Shuffle: Exponentially Secure Cut-and-Choose" by Thomas Haines and Johannes Mueller https://eprint.iacr.org/2021/588